Axway/open-banking-docs/content/en/docs/Overview/Technical/infrastructure.md

 In cases where a customer deploys all their database within the Kubernetes cluster Axway recommands dedicating Cassandra pods to nodes on a one-to-one basis.

+> The configuration of master nodes is out-of-scope of this page.

 #### Subnets

 A complete architecture requires a minimum of 3 subnets: